 Regardless of your career plans, success in law school is the foundation on which your future will be built.
-The academic support program is a collaborative effort among law school administrators, faculty and students to help you develop the critical skills necessary to become an effective law student, and, ultimately, a top flight lawyer.
+The Academic Success Program helps you to develop the critical skills necessary to become an effective law student, and ultimately, a top-flight lawyer.

-If permitted by instructor, students can seek guidance in the writing process.
-45 minute sessions focus on organization, research strategies, grammar, editing and consistency.
+If permitted by the instructor, students can seek guidance in the writing process from the Legal Writing Center.
+Forty-five minute sessions focus on organization, research strategies, grammar, editing and consistency.